nhsd-a2si/docs-uec-appts/_pages/implementation/implementation_API.md

 Systems SHALL declare which format(s) they support in their CapabilityStatement.
 If a server receives a request for a format that it does not support, it SHALL return an HTTP status code of `415` indicating an `Unsupported Media Type`.

-{% include warning.html content="It is strongly recommend that suppliers use JSON rather than XML as JSON is a MUST requirement across other NHS Digital interoperability programmes, whereas XML is not." %}
+{% include warning.html content="It is strongly recommend that suppliers use JSON rather than XML.
+JSON is a MUST requirement across other NHS Digital interoperability programmes, whereas XML is not." %}

 ### Transfer encoding ###